Gertkeno/Airlock-Paper-Prototype/gertReader/chap3.md

 # ch3ReactorPuzzle
 In the Engine Room, a massive Reactor sits silent with many vacuum tubes dimly lighting the room with oddly colored lights.
-$pilotName pulls out her holstered gun and says "This is a Flame West revolver, given to me... its old.
+Peyton pulls out her holstered gun and says "This is a Flame West revolver, given to me... its old.
 It will still put a lethal plasma-shell into you."
 She sighs "I do not want to fire this in this room, I do not want to fire this at all" She drinks from a flask.
 (if: $paranoia) [Leah Keeping the gun trained on you "So, show me how the reactor works."]
 (else:) [Leah holsters the weapon "I am sorry.
 Could you show me how the reactor works?"]